jambonz/next-static-site/markdown/open-source/install/self-hosted.md

 Once the mysql server is installed, create a new database named 'jambones' with an associated username 'admin' and a password of your choice.
 For the remainder of these instructions, we'll assume a password of 'JambonzR0ck$' was assigned, but you may create a password of your own choosing.

-Once the database and user has been created, then create [this schema](https://github.com/jambonz/jambonz-api-server/blob/master/db/jambones-sql.sql).
+Once the database and user has been created, then create the database schema by running [this script](https://github.com/jambonz/jambonz-api-server/blob/main/db/jambones-sql.sql).

-Once the database schema has been created, run [this database script](https://github.com/jambonz/jambonz-api-server/blob/master/db/create-admin-token.sql) as well as [this database script](https://github.com/jambonz/jambonz-api-server/blob/master/db/create-default-account.sql) to seed the database with initial data.
+Next, run [this database script](https://github.com/jambonz/jambonz-api-server/blob/main/db/seed-production-database-open-source.sql) to seed the database.

+### D. Install influxdb
+Influxdb is used to call detail records and platform metrics.
+You will need to install an influxdb database either on the SBC or somewhere else in your network.
+For an example install script, refer to [this bash script](https://github.com/jambonz/jambonz-infrastructure/blob/main/packer/jambonz-mini/scripts/install_influxdb.sh).

+### E. Install telegraf
+Telegraf should be installed on the SBC.
+Telegraf is used to receive platform metrics and forward them to influxdb  For an example install script, refer to [this bash script](https://github.com/jambonz/jambonz-infrastructure/blob/main/packer/jambonz-mini/scripts/install_telegraf.sh) and configure /etc/telegraf.conf to send data onwards to influxdb [as shown here](https://github.com/jambonz/jambonz-infrastructure/blob/d41c3fc508f45e579d2a68403cc3a8f39d0fa3e0/packer/jambonz-mini/files/telegraf.conf#L105)

-### D. Create redis server
+### F. Create redis server
-Install redis somewhere in your network by following [these instructions](https://redis.io/topics/quickstart) and save the redis hostname that you will use to connect to it.
+Install redis somewhere either on the SBC or somewhere in your network by following [these instructions](https://redis.io/topics/quickstart) and save the redis hostname that you will use to connect to it.

-### E. Configure SBC
+### G. Configure SBC
 Your SBC should have both a public IP and a private IP.
 The public IP needs to be reachable from the internet, while the private IP should be on the internal subnet, and thus reachable by the Feature Server.

 > In the examples below, we assume that the public IP is 190.144.12.220 and the private IP is 192.168.3.11.
 Your IPs will be different of course, so substitute the correct IPs in the changes below.